Battle of Palnadu: Background

 Brahma Naidu was highly respected in his time and was a warrior, scholar and reformer.
 Brahmanaidu captured the fort of Shimoga from the Veera Saivaites on the request of the King of Kalyani.
-The king in turn gave his daughter Sirimadevi in marriage to Malidevaraju.
+The king in turn married his daughter Sirimadevi to Malidevaraju.
 Brahma Naidu was a staunch Vaishnavaite and founded a new sect called Veera Vaishnavism as against Veera Saivism which was prevalent then and which allowed the Sudras including untouchables.
 Brahma Naidu allowed equal status to the untouchables.
 The social reforms like Chapa Koodu (having food sitting side by side on a mat irrespective of class) initiated by Brahma Naidu antagonized the orthodox people of the Palnadu society.
-Brahma Naidu did not stop with Chapakoodu and in this he was centuries, ahead of the present day social reformers.
-He had all people including the untouchables in his army.
-In fact Kannamanedu from the untouchables was treated almost like Brahma Naidu's own son and was made the commander of his army.
+Brahma Naidu did not stop with Chapakoodu and in this he was centuries ahead of the present day social reformers.
+He had people from all castes in his army.
+In fact, Kannamanedu from the untouchable was treated almost like Brahma Naidu's own son and was made the commander of his army.

 The orthodox people found an able leader in one lady named Nagamma who was known as Nayakuralu.
 Nagamma joined the court of Nalagamaraju and gained his confidence.
 Thereafter, she made Nalagamarju displace Brahma Naidu's men from key positions.
 The differences in the court and the royal family grew which led to the division of the Kingdom.

 Nalagamaraju's half brother Malidevaraju moved to Macherla and set up a separate kingdom there.
 Brahma Naidu moved to Macherla along with Malidevaraju.